Towards a Diagnostic and Predictive Evaluation Methodology for Sequence Labeling Tasks: The benchmark paradigm and its discontents

-First, under this paradigm models are trained and tested over different sets that, although assumed to be independent, are similarly sampled and identically distributed \citep{hupkes2023taxonomy}.
+\paragraph{The limitations of identically distributed evaluation.} Under this paradigm models are trained and tested over different sets that, although assumed to be independent, are similarly sampled and identically distributed \citep{hupkes2023taxonomy}.
 Evaluation over an identically-distributed sample may be suitable in certain restricted or predictable scenarios, but it has been shown that its results can overestimate performance and lead to poor generalization \citep{gorman-bedrick-2019-need}.

 Moreover, calling a task ``solved'' because outstanding scores were obtained on a split of a dataset where most of the data is alike and where the presence of worst-case scenarios or linguistic variations of the phenomenon in question is not ensured may be too optimistic.
-Unsurprisingly, minor perturbations that pose no challenge for humans (such as casing or out-of-domain topics) can catastrophically affect performance on allegedly solved tasks \citep{gururangan-etal-2018-annotation,mayhew-etal-2019-ner}, which points to the lack of robustness of these models \citep{ma-etal-2023-towards}.
+Unsurprisingly, minor perturbations that pose no challenge for humans (e.g., casing or out-of-domain topics) can drastically degrade performance on allegedly solved tasks \citep{gururangan-etal-2018-annotation,mayhew-etal-2019-ner}, highlighting the lack of robustness of these models \citep{ma-etal-2023-towards}.

-As a result, some voices have advocated for building adversarial test sets, that is, populating test sets with the most challenging cases possible \citep{sogaard-etal-2021-need}.
+\paragraph{The limits of adversarial test sets.} As a result, some voices have advocated for building adversarial test sets, that is, populating test sets with the most challenging cases possible \citep{sogaard-etal-2021-need}.
 As useful as they may be, adversarial test sets are not a silver bullet.
 It is indeed important to know that a certain model succeeds on the worst case scenarios.
 But evaluating exclusively on these types of extreme cases will prevent us from actually learning what a model can do: if tested on challenging cases that fool most models, a model that is good but far from perfect may perform as poorly as a dummy baseline.
 An evaluation that aims to be useful and actionable should be informative about the models' capabilities, as well as granular enough that it can help us distinguish between a bad model, a mediocre model, a good model and a great model, something that exclusively evaluating on the most difficult cases cannot guarantee \citep{rodriguez-etal-2021-evaluation}.